Dream in Color

-Yellow diamonds have earned a place in pop culture on celebrities and featured in our favorite TV shows.
+Yellow diamonds have garnered stature within pop culture amongst celebrities; we often see them featured in our favorite television programs.
 The vast majority of all diamonds contain some nitrogen.
 To form a yellow diamond, nitrogen atoms present at formation group themselves in very specific ways.
 Those atoms absorb blue light, which produces a yellow color.

 The most famous of all, the Hope Diamond, is a blue diamond which resides at the Smithsonian Museum of Natural History in Washington D.C.
 Its formation is estimated at approximately 1.1 billion years ago, and is believed to be from India.

-The warmth and silent ferocity of these gemstones makes them a perfect focal point for earrings, pendants, rings and necklaces.
-Worn alone or seen complimenting other white or colored diamonds, the cogniac diamond always maintains a level of timelessness in fashion and style.
+The warmth and silent ferocity of these gemstones make them a perfect focal point for earrings, pendants, rings and necklaces.
+Worn alone, or complementing other white or colored diamonds, the cognac diamond maintains a level of timelessness of fashion and style.